-Strengths
+Credit Strengths

-Legislation: The State of New York's legislation (Part B of the LIPA Reform Act or the Securitization Law), coupled with an irrevocable Financing Order that became final and non-appealable on August 14, 2015 permits the securitization and strongly protects the Restructuring Property securing the Bonds.
-The LIPA Reform Act and Financing Order contain the typical strong true-sale and security interest provisions.
+Strength of Legislation and Financing Order: The State of New York's legislation (Part B of the LIPA Reform Act, or the securitization law), coupled with an irrevocable financing order that became final and non-appealable on August 14, 2015 permits the securitization and strongly protects the restructuring property securing the bonds.
+Similar to other UCRC securitizations, this transaction benefits from the securitization law's inclusion of a state non-impairment pledge under which the State of New York pledges to UCRC bondholders that it will not 1) take or permit any action that limits, alters or impairs the value of the restructuring property, or 2) except as required by the adjustment mechanism, reduce, alter or impair restructuring charges until the bonds have been repaid in full (the state pledge).
+In addition, the LIPA Reform Act and financing order contain the typical strong true-sale and security interest provisions.